-What are the Advantages of going Bankrupt?
+What are the Advantages of Personal Bankruptcy?

 We often come across people who have submitted their own personal bankruptcy petition, then call us when they have a problem!
 The fact of the matter is that unless you know what you are doing, it really is in your best interests to seek professional advice.

 - You no longer have to attend court as everything is submitted online.
 In fact, it is unlikely that you will speak with anybody face to face.

 - All of your debt is instantly written off as opposed to other debt solutions which tend to keep creditors at arm’s length without actually getting rid of the debt.